-The SALTO8 South East Europe (SEE) Resource Centre, supported by the Erasmus+ Programme, will promote information about the Window and the involvement of young people, youth workers, youth organisations and other youth stakeholders in joint activities of participants from Erasmus+ Programme countries and Western Balkans.
-In this context, SALTO SEE offers training and project partner finding activities for youth leaders and youth workers and contributes to the training of EVS volunteers in South East Europe and the production and dissemination of resource material.
+The SALTO6 South East Europe (SEE) Resource Centre, a support structure which is part of a National Agency implementing the Erasmus+ Programme, will share information about the Window and the involvement of young people, youth workers, youth organisations and other youth stakeholders in joint activities of participants from Erasmus+ Programme countries and Western Balkans.
+SALTO SEE may also offer trainings and partner finding activities as appropriate, for youth leaders and youth workers and contributes to the training of EVS volunteers in South East Europe and the production and dissemination of resource material.
 SALTO SEE is based in the Erasmus+ National Agency of Slovenia.
 SALTO SEE's activities are complemented by Contact Points in the Western Balkans which ensure proximity of support for those interested in organising or carrying out youth projects under Erasmus+.